novamapp/ai201-project2-fitfindr-starter/planning.md

 **What it returns:**
 <!-- Describe the return value — what fields does a result contain? -->
-- at most three relevant matching listings items
+- a list of relevant matching listings items

 **What happens if it fails or returns nothing:**
 <!-- What should the agent do if no listings match? -->